sucofunk/Beatmakers-Sketchbook-Hardware/solder-guide/solderguide.md

 ![LED polarity](images/LEDpolarity.png)

 To position the LEDs right below the plexiglass cover for best visibility of the light, you should use the PCB holder.
-Solder one LED after the other.
-Start with one leg, then bend the LED in place and solder the second leg.
-Cut the remaining parts of the legs with a wire cutter after soldering.
+To get the best result, a good recommendation is to break this step into three parts.
+Start with the **red** LEDs at position **D1-D8**.
+Place them on the PCB and turn the PCB around.
+Pay attention the LEDs are touching the ground and then solder only one leg of each LED.

 ![LED](images/LED.png)

-Place the **red** LEDs on positions **D1-D8** and the **green** ones on **D9-D32**.
+When you are done, turn the PCB around and align the LEDs (with one not soldered leg this is pretty easy).
+They should all be in one line.
+The more precise you work, the better the result.
+Then turn the PCB around again and solder the second leg.
+When done, cut the remaining legs with a wire cutter.

+When the red LEDs are in place, continue with the **green** ones.
+You should start with LED **D9 - D18** first.
+Once again.
+One leg fist, align, solder, cut.
+Then continue with the remaining **green** LEDs **D19 - D32**.

+Done with this step?
+Congratulations!
+This was the most tedious task of this project and more than half of the project is already finished.

 ## 12. Front- & Power-switch PINs